Light Field Depth Estimation via Stitched Epipolar Plane Images: Experiments

 \subsection{Ablation Study}

-In this section, we experimentally validated the effectiveness of our LF depth estimation method, as well as the effectiveness of 4 modules, including the SEPI-based initial slope computation, half-SEPI-based occlusion refinement, joint photo-consistency-based slope refinement and the refinement on texture-less regions.
+In this section, we experimentally validated the effectiveness of the three modules contained in our framework, including the SEPI-based initial slope computation, half-SEPI-based occlusion refinement, and the refinement on texture-less regions.
+We used all LF images in \cite{wanner} and \cite{RN148} to cover all scenarios.

-As depicted in Table \ref{tab:alaAll}, when our depth estimation method, including the 4 modules, is applied entirely, we achieve the highest MSE scores for most cases (10 out of 12) and the second scores for 1 case.
-In terms of BPR scores, our method achieves the highest scores for 9 cases and second scores for 3 cases.
-Furthermore, we achieve the highest average MSE and BPR scores, which demonstrate the effectiveness of the whole method.
-For the cases that we are not optimal, our depth estimation method can always achieve comparable MSE or BPR scores to the highest one.
-Although these 12 LF images in our experiments cannot cover all scenarios, the ablation results demonstrate that our method is effective for most of the cases in this paper.